Instructional Aide II - Learning Center (Part-time) (Grant Funded)

 - Chronicle of Higher Education

 - Facebook or Twitter

-- * Do you possess a combination of education and experience equivalent to a Bachelor’s degree, preferably in one of the disciplines where tutoring is provided by the Learning Center?
+- * Do you possess a combination of education and experience equivalent to a Bachelor’s degree, preferably in one of the disciplines tutored within the Writing and Reading Tutorial Lab and English for Speakers of Other Languages Tutorial Lab in The Learning Center?

 - * Can you demonstrate successful work experience of increasing responsibility, preferably in a classroom or laboratory setting, that has included tutoring students?